bens4lsu/theskinny-publish/Content/blog2/thats-incredible.md

 (At least in cycling, I'm only twice as slow as the elite athlete.
 I'm quite sure I can finish a relatively flat 95 miles less than 8 hours.
 Especially if I'm in a peloton.)

 Let's continue.
 If you aren't in Baton Rouge, you may have missed the story that LSU wide receiver Xavier Carter ran one of the fastest 100m dashes in the world this year.
 He covered the distance in 10.09 seconds, which works out to an unbelievable 22.2 mph.
 With a race that short, you have to consider that they start running from a dead stop.
 And watching that race, you see that there's a special burst of speed that gets let out for the last 50 meters.
 I speculate that the max speed might have been up around 26-28 mph.
-Ladies and gentlemen, <i>that's</i> incredible.
+Ladies and gentlemen, *that's* incredible.
 If you don't think so, go get your car up to that speed, and then open the door.
 Look at the ground and see just how fast you're moving.